 If you’re retired and have health insurance through the Affordable Care Act (ACA) or Medicare, your premiums are directly related to your Modified Adjusted Gross Income (or “MAGI”).
 The higher your income, the higher your premiums.

 Unless you prepare your own tax return, you probably don’t know how your MAGI is calculated.
-But ignorance is not bliss when it comes to your MAGI.
+But ignorance is definitely not bliss when it comes to your MAGI.
 In fact, it can cost you.

 By managing your MAGI, you may able to reduce your ACA health insurance premiums and your Medicare premiums.
 So, let’s discuss how your MAGI is calculated and explore how to control it.